- Category

 From Tsarist decrees to Putin’s propaganda, Russia has long aimed to erase the Ukrainian language.
 This chronicle of oppression reveals why Ukrainians are fighting so fiercely for their identity—and their right to speak.

 For centuries, the Ukrainian language has stood as a cornerstone of Ukrainian identity, a vibrant testament to the nation’s rich history and cultural heritage.
 Yet, this very essence of Ukrainian existence has faced repeated assaults from its problematic eastern neighbour—Russia.
-Today, amidst the ongoing war, Kremlin’s campaign to erase the Ukrainian language has reached a fever pitch, revealing a deliberate strategy of cultural genocide.
+Today, amidst the ongoing war, Russia’s conquest of eradication of the Ukrainian language has reached a fever pitch, revealing a deliberate strategy of cultural genocide.

 Lessons in Linguistic Oppression